Studies in Additive Number Theory by Circles of Partition: Extended Circles of Partition

-By virtue of Corollary \ref{C-ext_evenChildren} $t$ is an odd number and $\mathbb{F}_n(\mathbb{P})$ has the parent generator $n$ in the middle and even children generators left and equal ones on the right side.
+By Corollary \ref{C-ext_evenChildren}, we find that $t$ is an odd number and $\mathbb{F}_n(\mathbb{P})$ has the parent generator $n$ in the middle and that there are equal even number of children generators left and right of the parent generator.
 Therefore $n$ is the $s^{th}$ element of $\mathbb{F}_n(\mathbb{P})$